-Nestled high along the Delaware River, Bordentown City has been a key center of American history, commerce, and transportation since its founding in 1682 – and for good reason.
-The one square mile city is located on a bluff that provided a premiere vantage point in colonial times and today protects homes and businesses from being prone to flooding.
+NESTLED high along the Delaware River, Bordentown City has been a key center of American history, commerce, and transportation since its founding in 1682 – and for good reason.
+The one square mile city is located on a bluff, which provided a premiere vantage point in colonial times, and today protects homes and businesses from being prone to flooding.

-Bordentown is conveniently located minutes from the NJ Turnpike, Interstates 195 & 295, and Routes 130 & 206, providing easy access to the metropolitan area and light rail service that offers connections to New York, Philadelphia, Atlantic City, and even Washington D.C.
+Conveniently located just minutes from the NJ Turnpike, Interstates 195 & 295, and Routes 130 & 206, providing easy access to the metropolitan area, Bordentown City is also home to a stop on the River Line – NJ TRANSIT’s light rail service offering connections to New York, Philadelphia, Atlantic City, and even Washington D.C.

-The city boasts an abundance of green space, parks and trails and has a first-rate school system with multiple schools located within walking distance.
-It’s the type of place where you would want to purchase your first home and to raise your children.
+Bordentown also boasts an abundance of green space, parks and trails and has a first-rate school system with multiple schools located within walking distance, making it the premiere location for young families looking to put down roots.

 SCENES FROM HISTORIC BORDENTOWN